Dating Someone With Anxiety Disorder: How To Be There For Your Partner

 6. Challenging situations occur apart from anxiety

 Your partner may have severe anxiety.
 It may seem as if they have anxiety about many things in their life.
 That doesn't mean, however, that their anxiety is to blame every time a challenging situation arises.
-Alongside that, you shouldn't allow your partner to blame every disagreement or every decision that they make on their anxiety.
+Alongside that, it may not be beneficial to allow your partner to blame every disagreement or every decision that they make on their anxiety.
 Everyone makes good and bad choices at different times, and you'll both have to face up to those things throughout the relationship.

 7. Let it roll off